Health insurance for students and young adults

 People under 30 are eligible for a catastrophic health plan.
 These plans have low premiums but exorbitant deductibles.
 You can buy a catastrophic plan through the ACA exchanges.

 Deductibles for catastrophic plans are more than $8,000.
-The plan won’t chip in money to pay for health care services until you reach that amount.
-Once you reach that level, the plan pays all of the health care costs.
+Other than preventative care a limited office visits, the plan doesn't cover anything until the deductible is met.
+After that, the plan pays all of the health care costs.
 You won’t have to pay a copay or coinsurance.

 Pro: Low premiums and the plans are a safety net that’s better than not having any insurance.